the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= [5.1.8] TBD =

+* Tweak - Add new event repository schema for finding all events with RSVPs or Tickets.

 = [5.1.7] 2021-08-03 =

 * Feature - Added export button next to the page title on the Attendees page.
 [ET-1145]